GhostWording/PublicDocumentation/API/UserGuide/user_guide_simple.md

 where `I-would-like-to-see-you-again` is the slug of the Intention, but using the Id will make the call quicker

-If you type the above urlabout in your browser it will display an arror because our API returns json files, not HTML files.
+If you type one of the two urls above in your browser it will display an arror because the API returns json files, not HTML files.
 You  need to set the http headers of your GET request to

      [